emacs-mirror/emacs/mps/procedure/pull-request-merge.rst

    #. you believe there are only merge conflicts,
    #. you're willing to try to resolve those conflicts, and
    #. you're prepared to test on all target platforms.

+.. [#trial-merge] GitHub automatically creates a "merge commit" for a
+                  pull request, which is a merge of the pull request branch.
+CI is run against both the branch (labelled "push") and the merge (labelled "pull_request").

 .. _Travis CI build history for the repo: https://app.travis-ci.com/github/Ravenbrook/mps/builds